Code-Institute-Submissions/MSP2_Viking_Adventure/README.md

 * Thanks to [WebDevSimplified](https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw) for his Text Adventure video.

 * Thanks to [Ron Gilbert](https://grumpygamer.com/) for creating the Monkey Island series, which inspired this project in the first place.

+* Thanks to the amazing tutors at [Code Institute](https://codeinstitute.net/) who offered support and advice through the project's more frustrating sections.